An exclusive Scottish castle in Scotland

 Lairds Room – for an elegant Scottish breakfast

 This was a brand new project which included removing the old dark wooden panelling from all the walls and letting taupe painted walls and fine cornice detail in ivory take its place.
-The result: a calmer, more elegant looking room.
+The result: a calmer, more elegant looking room, ideal for corporate events in an exclusive use castle.
 The main furniture has been replaced and the new table and dozen chairs give the Lairds Room a more classical theme.
 A stunning theatrical gilded mirror framed by wall chandeliers highlights a Louis XVI-style fireplace below.

 A huge tapestry hangs opposite and gives added texture to the cosy room.
 The Lairds room has always been a popular spot for guests, a smaller space than the dining room for entertaining.
-Since its renovation it has been mainly used as the breakfast room with exclusive use guests delighting over its new, brighter look as they start their day taking in enviable views of Loch Ness.
+Since its renovation it has been mainly used as the breakfast room by exclusive use guests.

 Library has a different focus

-The warm, homely Library has fortunately not lost any of its richly coloured and patterned decoration – wall coverings, drapes and rugs – which still give it such depth and charm.
+The warm, homely Library has fortunately not lost any of its richly coloured and patterned decoration which still give it such depth and charm.
 The Aldourie Library has always been the go-to place for reading (of course), a game of cards with friends or a dram of whisky in the evening.
-With this in mind we wanted to make more of the existing space so decided to close the large room in slightly.
+With this in mind the large room has been closed in slightly to make more of the existing space.

 Seated furniture now faces inwards over a low coffee table, still keeping the large fireplace the focal point of the room, to encourage gentle conversation and relaxation.
 The green settee has been replaced with one of powder blue and matching upholstered chairs to vary the colour theme in the room and add warmth.
 The large space now has more clearly defined areas including the writing desk facing the bookshelves for privacy.